 • Jewish students in the first century were amazingly committed to memorizing lengthy portions of scripture.
 Rabbis were famous for having the entire Old Testament committed to memory.

-• One don’t easily forget miracles nor the words of One he is convinced is God in human flesh.
+• One doesn’t easily forget the miracles or words of One he is convinced is God in human flesh.

 1. For example see Flavius Josephus, The Wars of the Jews.

 2. See our section on Preterism at AlwaysBeReady.com for more on the dating of the Book of Revelation.

 3. See The International Bible Encyclopedia for good details on this.